Tips for Choosing the Best Travel Bag

 Rolling backpacks

-Some travelers appreciate the best-of-both-worlds flexibility of a bag that has both wheels and backpack straps.
-But that flexibility comes at a price: As a backpack it's much heavier than one without wheels — and the wheel wells and retractable handle both eat up interior space.
-Many travelers tell me that, while it's nice to have both options, they end up using their rolling backpack almost exclusively as a wheeled bag.
-Personally, I'd go with either one or the other.
+Having both wheels and backpack straps seems like the best of both worlds — but compared to a soft backpack, the wheels and retractable handle add weight and eat up interior space.
+Many travelers tell me that, while they appreciate having flexibility, they end up using their rolling backpack almost exclusively as a wheeled bag.
+Personally, I'd go with one or the other.

 Extra tips